SirBalefire/cs-go-config/README.md

  `...\Counter-Strike Global Offensive\csgo\cfg\customize\preconfigured\`

 **Modes** (`mode_default`; `mode_demo`; `mode_training`) are ment to change your configuration (especially binds) optimized for the different ways you use the game (normal play, overwatch/demo, training) <br>
 **Dynamic binds** are there to allow you multiple uses of one key.
-(As long as a modifiere key (for me: ALT) is pressed key binds will change to something else.<br>
+(As long as a modifier key (for me: ALT) is pressed key binds will change to something else.<br>
 **Variable binds** are there to toggle the bind of one key to something else with another key.

 ---------